Celebrating 30 Years of Impact | 100K+ Learners | 40K+ Members | 5-Star Trustpilot Rating | 1,700+ Glowing Reviews

 https://www.sensoryintegrationeducation.com/pages/what-is-si

-If you want to explore training in ASI or learn about courses for professionals and families, visit:
+If you want to explore training in sensory integration visit:

 https://www.sensoryintegrationeducation.com/pages/postgraduate-courses

-Sensory integration therapy can indeed help individuals with autism who experience sensory processing difficulties.
+Sensory integration therapy may help individuals with autism who experience sensory processing difficulties.

 • Many autistic individuals experience sensory processing differences, which can affect their behaviour, learning, and participation in everyday activities.